Joao4569/random-trivia/README.md

   - 1 Warning for the introduction section not having a heading as it was wrapped in a nav element.
     - **Resolved** by removing the outer nav element as it served no other function.

-- Final validator test for balance.html results:
+- Final validator test for style.css file results:
   - No errors or warnings found.

-- Final validator test for mindfulness.html results:
+- Final validator test for script.js file results:
   - No errors or warnings found.

-- Final validator test for sign-up.html results:
-  - No errors or warnings found.

-- Final validator test for style.css results:
-  - file validates as CSS level 3 + SVG

-- Final validator test for thank-you.html results:
-  - No errors or warnings found.

-- All the pages of BeCentered have passed their validator testing at the time of submission.
+- All the pages of Random Trivia have passed their validator testing at the time of submission.

 ### Unfixed Bugs

 ## Deployment

-- BeCentered was deployed to GitHub pages, the steps were as follows:
+- Random trivia was deployed to GitHub pages, the steps were as follows:
   - While in the GitHub repository, select the settings tab.
   - Then select the Pages tab from the new menu to the left of the viewport.
   - From the source section drop down menu, select Main branch.
   - Once the main branch has been selected, the page will automatically refresh with a detailed ribbon display to indicate the successful deployment.

-Here is the live link [BeCentered](https://joao4569.github.io/be-centered/)
+Here is the live link [Random Trivia](https://joao4569.github.io/random-trivia/)

 ## Deployment Testing

-- Tested all internal and external links, form validation as well as responsivenes of Becentered on deployed site and all are working as intended.
+- Tested all buttons as well as responsivenes of Random Trivia on deployed site and all are working as intended.

 ## Credits